amy1hwang/pig-dice/README.md

 # link to site on GitHub Pages
 https://amy1hwang.github.io/pig-dice

+# Known Bug(s)
+After a few turns are exchanged, the numbers do not add up anymore and the output freezes.

 # copyright and license information
 Copyright (c) 2016 Amy Hwang.
 This software is licensed under the Github license.